Yubico/arkg-rfc/pqarkg-h.md

     and `Delta.BlindSK(Delta.BlindSK(sk, a), b) = Delta.BlindSK(Delta.BlindSK(sk, b), a)`
     for all `pk`, `sk`, `a` and `b`.

+For example, any construction based on cyclic groups is likely to satisfy these properties.

 pqARKG-H is defined as the following suite of procedures:

 ```